SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Unless otherwise specified, the default access level is internal, as described in :ref:`AccessControl_DefaultAccessLevels`.
-This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access level modifier, and will still have an access level of internal:
+This means that ``SomeInternalClass`` and ``someInternalConstant`` can be written without an explicit access-level modifier, and will still have an access level of internal:

 .. testcode:: accessControlDefaulted